esri-es/devsummits-esri-spain/2016/novedades-javascript-api-4.0/presentation.md

 ## Agenda

-- Overview
+* Overview
-- Coding patterns
+* New coding patterns
-- Map and View Architecture
+* Map and View architecture
-- UI and Widgets
-- Features
+* New classes
+* Portal API Redesigned
+* Widgets and UI

 ---